skandlab/FRAGLE/README.md

 ## Fragle Input and Output Overview
 - **Input**:
-  - A directory full of WGS/Off-Target/Targeted Sequencing BAM files:
+  - A directory with plasma sequencing data for a set of samples:
-    - All BAM files inside the input directory must be of one type (either WGS or off-target or targeted sequencing).
+    - All BAM files inside this input directory must be of one type (WGS or targeted sequencing).
     - All BAM files must be mapped to a specific reference genome (hg19 / GRCh37 / hg38).
     - The index file (.bai) must be provided with each BAM file.
   - In case the input directory contains targeted sequencing BAM files, you will also need to provide the BED file containing on-target sequenced regions.